DannyDouglass/LeanUx/README.md

     $ npm install supervisor -g

-Then to run the application, execute:
+Then to launch the server, execute:

     $ cd api
     $ supervisor app.js